flexmonster/pivot-flutter/README.md

 flutter run
 ```

-The result will be displayed in the emulator.
+The result will be displayed on your mobile device.

 ## Usage